 Coastal Pleasure Steamers

 In addition to the well-known fleets of pleasure steamers on the Thames and on the Clyde, many interesting vessels are to be found at the pleasure resorts all round the coasts of Great Britain.
 Formerly owned to a considerable extent by small firms, these steamers now belong mainly to large concerns.
 Most readers must at sometime or other have seen, or possibly have sailed in, one of the paddle steamers at the British seaside resorts.
-These ships are dealt with in this chapter by Frank Bowen.
+These ships are dealt with in this chapter.
 Much interesting information is contained in this article, including details of the Isle of Man Steam Packet Company; the Liverpool and North Wales Packet Company, whose vessels ply between the Mersey and the seaside resorts of the North Wales coast; and Campbell’s, who started on the Clyde, opened a service at Bristol, and finally transferred all their ships to the south and closed down the Glasgow service.

 Click on the icon to see a short video clip showing the launch

 of the P & A Campbell Ltd paddle steamer Glen Gower at Troon in 1922.

 Much misapprehension exists about the flying of flags and ensigns at sea and on land.
 The circumstances in which any flag may be flown at sea, however, are clearly laid down by law.
 The flying of certain flags on shore is governed by unwritten laws.
-This chapter is by Commander Hilary Mead which covers the whole subject of flags and how to fly them, and covers the whole subject briefly and comprehensively.
+This chapter covers the whole subject of flags and how to fly them, and covers the whole subject briefly and comprehensively.
 There is a complementary article on Signalling at Sea in part 2.

 A SHIP OF THE ROYAL NAVY normally flies the White Ensign.
 During the war of 1914-18, however, confusion arose because of the similarity between this flag and the German ensign.
 For these reasons it was customary for HM ships to fly both the White and the Red Ensign.
 The light cruiser Phaeton was of 3,500 tons displacement and had a length of 410 feet, a beam of 39 feet and a depth of 14 feet.